Caresse Crosby: Expatriate life

 After about a year, Harry soon tired of the predictable banker's life and quit, fully joining the Lost Generation of expatriate Americans disillusioned by the restrictive atmosphere of 1920s America.
 They were among about 15,000–40,000 Americans living in Paris.
-Harry wanted as little to do with Polly's children as possible, and after the first year, her son Billy was shipped off to Cheam School in Hampshire, England.
+Harry wanted as little to do with Caresse's children as possible, so after the first year they shipped her son Billy off to Cheam School in Hampshire, England.

 The couple cared little for the future, spent their money recklessly, and never tried to live on a budget.
-This was in part because they had pledged a mutual suicide pact, in which they planned on October 31, 1942, when the earth would be closest to the sun in several decades, to jump out of an airplane together.
-This was to be followed by cremation and dispersal by another airplane.
+This was in part because they had made a suicide pact, which they planned to carry out on October 31, 1942.
+On that date the earth would be closer to the sun than it had been in several decades, and they promised to jump out of an airplane together.
+This was to be followed by cremation, after which heirs would disperse their ashes from another airplane.

-Spending freely, Harry bought his silk button-hole gardenia from an exclusive tailor on rue de la Paix.
-Caresse bought hats from Jean Patou and dresses from Tolstoy's, an exclusive fashion house.
-On special occasions she wore a gold cloth evening suit, featuring a short skirt, tailored by Vionnet, one of the most important Parisian fashion houses.
-Although chic by Paris standards, it was unacceptable to the cousins and aunts who lived in the aristocratic neighborhood of Faubourg in Paris.
+Spending freely, Harry bought a silk-buttonhole gardenia tuxedo from an exclusive tailor on rue de la Paix.
+Caresse bought hats from Jean Patou and dresses from the fashion house Tolstoy's.
+On special occasions she wore an evening suit made of gold fabric, featuring a short skirt tailored by Vionnet, one of the most important Parisian fashion icons.
+Although perfectly chic by Parisian standards, it was nevertheless unacceptable to her cousins and aunts who lived in the aristocratic neighborhood of Faubourg in Paris.

-Polly and Harry purchased their first race horse in June 1924, and then two more in April 1925.
-They rented a fashionable apartment at 19, Rue de Lille, and obtained a 20-year lease on a mill outside of Paris in the grounds of the Château d' Ermenonville, France, which belonged to their friend Armand de la Rochefoucauld, for 2,200 dollar gold pieces (about $ today).
-They named it "Le Moulin du Soleil" ("The Mill of the Sun").
+Caresse and Harry purchased their first race horse in June 1924, and then two more in April 1925.
+They rented a fashionable apartment at 19, Rue de Lille, and obtained a 20-year lease on a mill outside of Paris on the grounds of the Château d' Ermenonville, which belonged to their friend Armand de la Rochefoucauld, for 2,200 dollar gold pieces (about $ today).
+They named it "Le Moulin du Soleil" ("The Mill of the Sun"), and she used a wall as a "guest book" for guests to paint pictures and sign their names.